Tax Planning for Retirees

 The final four chapters discuss the tax treatment of long-term care expenses and insurance, federal gift and estate taxes on retirement benefits, the taxation of retirement benefits paid to foreign retirees, and other miscellaneous tax provisions affecting retirees.

-The book also contains an extensive glossary of the tax terms used in the book.
+The treatise also contains an extensive glossary of the tax terms used.